 Alexander established a factory at St Peter Port, Guernsey for export manufacture in 1857.
 The Channel Island location was chosen to avoid mainland sugar duty.
 Managed by his brother William (1829 – 1899), for twenty years, the site accounted for one third of the company’s 1,000 ton a year output.
 Around 200 people were employed by 1878.
 However, profits were disappointing, and Alexander eventually bought out his brother’s third share in James Keiller & Son.

 At a time when manufacturer’s adulteration of food was rife, Keiller invited The Lancet‘s food adulteration expert, Dr Arthur Hassall, to examine their marmalade in 1859, which he declared to be pure and “the finest he had ever tasted”.

-Keiller was the largest confectioner in Britain by 1869.
+Keiller was the largest confectionery manufacturer in Britain by 1869.
 Around 300 people were employed at the Dundee site.
-John Mitchell Keiller assumed control of the company in 1877, following the death of his father.
+Following the death of his father, John Mitchell Keiller assumed control of the company from 1877.

-Following the abolition of sugar duty in 1871, manufacturing offshore lost its rationale.
-The Guernsey operation was relocated to Tay Wharf at Silvertown, London in 1879.
-J M Keiller used the opportunity to oust his uncle William, and install his junior partner, James Boyd, as manager of the new factory, where around 260 people were employed.
+With the abolition of sugar duty in 1871, manufacturing offshore lost its rationale.
+The Guernsey operation was relocated to Tay Wharf at Silvertown, London from 1879.
+J M Keiller used the opportunity to oust his uncle William, and install James Boyd as manager of the new factory, where around 260 people were employed.

 It was not until the 1880s that Keiller was surpassed by Cadbury and Rowntree as the largest confectionery manufacturer in Britain.